sarkrui/Music-Sharing-Prototype/README.md

 ### Credits

 This was a highly colaborative design project finished with a group of four master students at the TU Eindhoven.
 The development of the tangible prototype was mainly and solely developed by [@Sark P. XING](https://github.com/sarkrui), and the digital tangible (functional) was implemented by [@OliviervDuuren](https://github.com/OliviervDuuren), an interface where users can add songs through and update the database for the NodeMCU to read wirelessly.
-The other members of the group, Seji Bernabela and Ward de Groot.
-They mainly contributed on the GUI interface (demo) development and user research.
+The other members of the group, Seji Bernabela and Ward de Groot, mainly contributed on the GUI interface (demo) development and user research.